edusantsouza/edusantsouza/README.md

 Hi 👋 My name is Eduardo Sant!
 ==============================

-Computer Engineering | Front end development
+Computer Engineering | Front-end development
 --------------------------------------------

 I'm a very curious guy that decided to learn how sofware engineering works.
 And man, that is awesome!